Sheethalhn/sp18-202-code-warriors/SaranyaSRajan_wiki.md

+Week 4:
+04/23/2018 Attended team meeting last week.
+As we just have a week away for project submission, looking for game ideas to improve strategy.
+Planning on implemeting a Strategy pattern in the coming week.
+Some areas still need improvisation, sounds for explosion, game timer, hero's health score etc.

 Week 3:
 04/16/2018 Implemented Decorator Pattern.
 In Level 1 Game, Hero can switch to Herosword mode to collect weapons to be used against enemies in Level 2.